AnonAspDac2026/RecRel_RecElim/README.md

 ## Notes

-For some files, the following message may appear:
+For some files, when running the tool, the following error can be printed:

     undefined reference to `main'
     collect2: error: ld returned 1 exit status

-This is a **ROSE-specific warning** and has **no impact** on the correctness or output of the tool.
-It can safely be ignored.
+This is a **ROSE-specific warning** and has **no impact** on the output of the tool.
+It can be safely ignored.